fuse-box/fuse-box/README.md

 ## Simplicity is the key

 The concept of FuseBox is simple.
 Bundle anything for frontend and server without a headache.
 No configuration required!
-However if you like to get your hands dirty, and create your own custom stuff - off you go - FuseBox is very flexible.
+However, if you like to get your hands dirty, and create your own custom stuff - off you go - FuseBox is very flexible.

 You can point your files to a typescript file or to a javascript file.
 It will understand `es6` import statements as well.
 You need, however, use [BabelPlugin](#babel-plugin) to transpile it.